-The State Trade and Expansion Program (STEP) helps increase the number of small businesses that export and increases export value for those already doing so.
+The State Trade Expansion Program (STEP) helps increase the number of small businesses that export, and increases export value for those already doing so.
 This program is made possible by a grant DED received from the U.S. Small Business Administration.

-STEP grants operate on a reimbursement basis for qualified, small Nebraska businesses.
+STEP grants operate on a reimbursement basis for qualified small Nebraska businesses.
 Successful applicants are reimbursed for eligible expenses when their project/activity has been completed and required documentation has been submitted to DED.
-A 25% company match of the reimbursement is required for each activity funded through STEP.
+A 25% company match of the maximum reimbursement allowed is required for each activity funded through STEP.

 How It Works

 - Businesses must fill out an application to identify as a small business entity.

 - After qualification, the company must submit an Itemized Budget Request (IBR) for each activity for which they’re requesting funding.